Rape suspect professes innocence, notes that accuser weighs '300 pounds, no exaggeration': reports

 The alleged rape took place in a stairwell at the Corte Madera Town Center.
 Prosecutors said the victim also worked at that mall.

 But the exact date of the supposed episode is unclear, with the alleged victim initially telling police it happened on July 27.
-Later, the victim backtracked and saying it really occured July 13, according to The Mercury News.
+Later, the victim backtracked, saying it really occured July 13, according to The Mercury News.

 The discrepancy is significant, Lewis' former court-appointed attorney Michael Coffino had argued, because prosecutors didn't disclose the second date in time for the defense to retrieve potentially exculpatory surveillance videos and social media messages.